 Aori's Budget Manager is a budget management tool designed to be used by anyone managing digital marketing campaigns.

 Aori reduces the amount of time and manual work required to properly manage, analyze and report on the performance of campaigns.
-Aori works across several marketing platforms, including Google Ads, Facebook Ads, Microsoft Advertising and Amazon Advertising.
+Aori works across several marketing platforms, including Google Ads, Facebook Ads and Microsoft Advertising.

 Some reasons to use Aori's Budget Manager include: